Whiteness in the Outdoor Industry

 Colonization continues to this day.
 The bureaucracy of our government plays charades of respecting Native communities, but it has effectually led to dispossession.
 Simultaneously, during the reconstruction period of America, African Americans were considered a political and economic threat to whites.
 Southern whites needed to find new systems of racial and economic control, which led to Jim Crow segregation laws.
 As Patrick Wolfe describes, the process was two-fold: the elimination of Indigenous peoples in tandem with African enslavement.
 This produced surplus profit for the colonizer.

 Whiteness is a system of domination.
 It will not be dismantled by "baby steps."
 Genuine change will not be brought about by converging with the same, old oppressive systems.
 Real, lasting change will not come until we address racism and white supremacy in our behaviors, language, and organizations.
-White people need to acknowledge and confront their inherent racism.
+White people need to acknowledge and confront our inherent racism.

 The outdoor industry has an exact hand in the ongoing erasure of Indigenous people.
 It very much writes Natives out of existence.
 The contemporary implications can be seen everywhere in the media and at events, which bolster the absence of Indigenous voices and narratives.
 Some prime examples are The North Face campaign, "Walls Are Meant for Climbing," and Patagonia's, "The President Stole Your Land."
 There are Indigenous organizations, however, who are changing the script like Indigenous Women Hike, Natives Outdoors, Indigenous Rising, and Honor the Earth, to name a few.
 Let us never forget that we are not here because of natural progression and pastoral homesteading, but that we are here, as Patrick Wolfe describes, through invasion as a protracted structure, not a single event.